mittelmark/pantcl/README.md

 # Pantcl ![](https://github.com/mittelmark/pantcl/actions/workflows/main.yml/badge.svg)

+__Currently  the filter for function for pandoc version larger than 3.0 is broken, only the standalone line filtering does work!__

 Standalone Tcl application for document conversion with support for Tcl based filters using the Pandoc document processor or Tcl only.